NCAR/sftp-server/TestingSupport.md

     Connected to sftp@server.
     sftp>

-### Running Client Tests in Batch Mode

-If you just want to run the test scripts, you can use the following `rundev`
-command:

-    host$ INTERACTIVE=0 rundev --logs client

 ## Running Tests Without docker-compose

 If you don't want or need to use the docker-compose `dev` environment, you